· By Ahmad, Owner & Lead Technician, IKAD Mechanical · Cost & Buying Guides

 - Gas line.
 Some 1980s-era Halton homes have 1/2" gas lines that don't quite meet the demand of a modern high-efficiency furnace combined with a tankless or fireplace.
 Upsizing to 3/4" or a flex line: $250–$600.

 - Thermostat.
 A basic programmable thermostat is included on most quotes.
 An Ecobee Premium or Nest is $300–$450 add-on.
-A modulating-furnace-specific thermostat (Carrier Infinity, Lennox iComfort) can be $700–$900 because the furnace won't operate at full capability without it.
+A modulating-furnace-specific thermostat (York Hx communicating control) can be $700–$900 because the furnace won't operate at full capability without it.

 - Removal & disposal of the old furnace.
 Should always be included.
 Verify.